 An adverse impact of a drug-filled life can result in the loss of friendship and families, the loss of joy in activities that used to bring you happiness, and a complete sense of disassociation.
 Sometimes knowing that you are not alone in your struggles can help you realize that someone has been through exactly what you are going through.
-There are quite a few books written on recovery, and reading about others’ experiences with addiction can help you relate and make you feel not-so-alone.
+There are quite a few books about recovery, and reading about others’ experiences with addiction can help you relate and make you feel not-so-alone.

 The Big Book of Alcoholics Anonymous

 The gold standard of alcoholism recovery literature, the Big Book is one of the best-selling books of all time, having sold 30 million copies worldwide.
 In this tome, it describes the process of how thousands of men and women have recovered from alcoholism and shares many personal stories describing such.
 This book is used in multiple 12-step programs to help people recovery from eating disorders, drug addiction, love addiction, gambling addiction and other disorders.
 Time magazine placed this book amongst the top 100 most influential books written in English since 1923.
 In 2012, it was designated as one of the 88 “Books that shaped America” by the Library of Congress.

 Gun, Needle, Spoon

 Written by Patrick O’Neil, this book details O’Neil’s massive consequences associated with his drug abuse.
 To support his heroin habit, O’Neil would commit armed robberies to fuel his addiction.
 After being busted for several armed robberies, he was incarcerated for quite a few years.
 This incarceration led him to a life of recovery and rehabilitation, one which he writes extensively about in this novel.